 You can hardly find a digital marketing team that doesn’t make use of keyword optimization to improve the position of their webpages in search results.
-Some people may conclude that utilizing more keywords guarantees better ranking and eventually use the same keywords to optimize different pages.
+Some people may conclude that utilizing more keywords guarantees better ranking and eventually use the same keywords to optimize different pages (more about keyword optimization in app stores).
 In reality, it’s a failed strategy that results in so-called keyword cannibalization.
 This hidden hazard devours your chances to rank higher.

 In this article, we’ll define keyword cannibalization both in SEO and mobile marketing and explain how to deal with it.

 Let’s start with the definition of the term in the context of SEO.
 Keyword cannibalization is the phenomenon that occurs when a few pages on your website are optimized for the same or synonymous keywords.
 It triggers competition of keywords featured in the title or meta description.
 Taking into consideration that Google normally shows only 1-2 results from the same domain, optimizing your blog post, article, or landing page for the same search query will sabotage their ranking.
 You will simply compete against yourself.